pachyderm/pachyderm/doc/managing_pachyderm/general_troubleshooting.md

 #### Symptom

-You may be using the environment variable `ADDRESS` to specify how `pachctl` talks to your Pachyderm cluster, or you may be forwarding the pachyderm port.
+You may be using the environment variable `PACHD_ADDRESS` to specify how `pachctl` talks to your Pachyderm cluster, or you may be forwarding the pachyderm port.
 In any event, you might see something similar to:

 ```
-$ echo $ADDRESS
+$ echo $PACHD_ADDRESS
 1.2.3.4:30650
 $ pachctl version
 COMPONENT           VERSION